mastodon/documentation/content/en/entities/Reaction.md

 ---
 title: Reaction
-description: Represents an emoji reaction to an Announcement.
+summary: Represents an emoji reaction to an Announcement.
 menu:
   docs:
     parent: entities